Skip to main content

 Is MongoDB good?

-Yes, MongoDB is good for database & data work.
+Yes, MongoDB is good for ai memory & search work.
 Users particularly appreciate native atlas vector search collocates embeddings with operational data, eliminating the need for a separate vector database.
 However, keep in mind dedicated atlas clusters can become expensive at scale compared to self-hosted alternatives.

 Is MongoDB free?